-The initial probationary period covers the module or quarter that starts immediately after students have been placed on academic probation.
+The initial probationary period covers the module that starts immediately after students have been placed on academic probation.
 Students remain eligible for financial aid during this period.
-They are required to repeat the failed module or courses during the probationary period unless the module or courses are not offered at that time.
-In that case, the failed module or courses must be repeated at the earliest possible date.
+If a student has failed a module or course, they are required to repeat the failed module/course during the probationary period unless the module/course is not offered at that time.
+In that case, the failed module or course must be repeated at the earliest possible date.

-If, by the end of the probationary period, students achieve a cumulative GPA of at least 70 percent (allied health) or 2.0 (technical programs), they are notified that the probationary status is removed.
-If they have not achieved a cumulative GPA of at least 70 percent or 2.0, but have achieved a GPA of at least 70 percent or 2.0 for the probationary module, students may continue their training programs for a second probationary period.
-Students who do not achieve a GPA of 70 percent or 2.0 for the module will be withdrawn from training by the school.
+If, by the end of the probationary period, students achieve a cumulative GPA of at least 2.0, they are notified that the probationary status is removed.
+If they have not achieved a cumulative GPA of at least 2.0 but have achieved a GPA of at least 2.0 for the probationary term, students may continue their training programs for a second probationary period.
+Students who do not achieve a GPA of 2.0 for the second probationary period will be withdrawn from training by the School.

 Students who continue their training for a second probationary period will remain eligible for financial aid.
-If they achieve a cumulative GPA of at least 70 percent or 2.0 by the end of the second probationary period, they are informed that they have been removed from probation.
-Students who do not achieve a cumulative GPA of 70 percent or 2.0 will be withdrawn from training by the school.
+If they achieve a cumulative GPA of at least 2.0 by the end of the second probationary period, they are informed that they have been removed from probation.
+Students who do not achieve a cumulative GPA of 2.0 will be withdrawn from training by the School.